AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/10_Conclusion.rst

 both the starting and ending bounds.
 In addition, Ada offers high-level operations for copying, slicing, and assigning values to arrays.

-Although Ada supports pointers, most situation that would require a pointer in C do not in Ada.
+Although Ada supports pointers, most situations that would require a pointer in C do not in Ada.
 In the vast majority of the cases, indirect memory management can be hidden from the developer and thus prevent many potential errors.
 In C, pointers are typically used to pass references to subprograms, for example.